nameslessjin/Roller-Coaster-Simulator/README.md

 ## Extra Creidts
 1. The spline drawn through this program uses recursive subdivision (vary step size to draw short lines) instead of using brute force (vary u with fixed step size)<br><br>
 2. Track is circular and close with C1 continuity.
 To see a good example of this condition, you can check circle.sp and star.sp.
-Even if the u step is large size, the spline will still remain circular and closed.
+Even if the u step is large size, the spline will still remain circular and closed.  circle.sp and star.sp have been modified.
+The last 3 control points which are the same as the first 3 control points in these files have been removed to ensure the consistency of this property in all spline files
 <br><br>